Ignia707/PulseFeed/README.md

 # PulseFeed

-A minimal full-stack authentication & role-based authorization demo — built to learn how a React frontend and an Express/MongoDB backend talk to each other using JWTs.
+A full-stack authentication & role-based authorization demo — built to learn how a React frontend and an Express/MongoDB backend talk to each other using JWTs.

-## What it does
+## What it offers

 - Register and log in with email/password
-- JWT-based auth (token issued on login, required for protected routes)
+- JWT-based auth
-- Role-based access: regular `user` vs `admin`
-- Protected frontend routes (redirect to login if logged out, redirect to unauthorized if wrong role)
-- Persistent login across page refresh (`localStorage`)
-- Conditional navbar based on auth state
+- Three-tier role system: `user` → `admin` → `superadmin`, with admins able to promote users and superadmins demote admins
+- Image uploads (any logged-in user) via Cloudinary, with a personal gallery and a public gallery
+- Admin-only image moderation (delete)
+- Admin/Superadmin dashboards for managing user roles

 ## Tech stack

-**Backend:** Node.js, Express, MongoDB (Mongoose), JWT, bcrypt **Frontend:** React (Vite), React Router, Context API
+- **Backend:** Node.js, Express, MongoDB (Mongoose), JWT, bcrypt, Multer, Cloudinary
+- **Frontend:** React (Vite), React Router, Context API

+## Deployments

+- Frontend: Vercel
+- Backend: Render

 ## Running locally